 Any type of facial massage will benefit the skin.
 Gua sha benefits for the face include increasing blood flow to the skin’s surface, helping to promote a healthier, more glowing complexion.

 Devotees of Gua Sha facials also believe that using tools increases the benefits of facial massage.
 Studies have shown that this daily massage ritual can improve microcirculation by up to 400 per cent, helping to reduce dark circles and puffy eyes and even decongest sinuses.

 Regular use can also help to smooth fine lines and soften wrinkles and plump-up skin (this might be the result of collagen production.)
 The movement also helps to eliminate toxins and blocked energy or ‘chi’ that can cause pain and inflammation if allowed to build up.

 Once a week is enough to see the benefits!
 Then, if you wanted to do more I would concentrate on another body part, as you don’t want to cause bruising or broken capillaries.

 Using a gua sha stone is also deeply relaxing and meditative, mainly as a result of working on the Third Eye Chakra ( known as Ajna in Sanskrit.)
 This is located in the centre of the forehead between the eyebrows.

-The Third Eye is linked with enlightenment, spirituality and intuition.
-Which is why stimulating it with yoga or massage are thought to aid relaxation and deepen meditation.
+The Third Eye is linked with enlightenment, spirituality, and intuition.
+This is why stimulating it with yoga or massage is thought to aid relaxation and deepen meditation.